krdn-dev/webghost/README.en.md

 - Root privileges (for writing to `/var/www/html` and `/usr/local/bin`)
 - A working web server answering via HTTPS on your domain (Caddy, Nginx и т.д.)

-## 📄 Лицензия
+## 📄 License
 This project is distributed under a proprietary license  [![License](https://img.shields.io/badge/License-Proprietary-red.svg)]()
 All rights reserved.

 Permitted:

-Free use of the binary for personal and commercial purposes

-Copying and redistribution of the binary while retaining authorship
+Free use of the binary for personal and commercial purposes Copying and redistribution of the binary while retaining authorship

 Prohibited:

-Modification, decompilation, and reverse engineering

-Publishing source code or its derivatives
+Modification, decompilation, and reverse engineering Publishing source code or its derivatives

 ## 💰 Support the Project
 If this script saved you time and you'd like to support its development, you can send a small donation

 [![Bitcoin](https://img.shields.io/badge/Bitcoin-F7931A?style=flat&logo=bitcoin&logoColor=white)](https://www.blockchain.com/explorer/addresses/btc/bc1p4ttkpfrgzpm7nyymyzdgyd2y6z04s62nxpygk38yylcp3t47m98qwnuhen)
 ```bc1p4ttkpfrgzpm7nyymyzdgyd2y6z04s62nxpygk38yylcp3t47m98qwnuhen```